jhucsf/fall2025/index.md

 ## News

+* **Dec 2** — Exam 3 will take place Thursday, December 18th at
+  9 am in Remsen 101.
+Review materials are available on the [Resources](resources.html) page.
+We will have a review session in class on Friday (Dec 5th): please bring questions!
 * **Nov 7** — [Assignment 5](assign/assign05.html) has two milestones,
   due Monday, Nov 17th, and Friday, Dec 5th, respectivey.
 Note that you may **not** use late hours on MS2: please plan accordingly.